/

 A medical device manufacturer might want to create a table called Devices to track which customers have what devices.

-Third Party Developers and Custom CRM Database Tables
+Third-Party Developers and Custom CRM Tables

-Third party vendors that offer native functionality within a CRM system rely on the ability to create custom tables.
+Third-party vendors that offer native functionality within a CRM system rely on the ability to create custom tables.

-Can All CRM Databases Be Extended?
+Can All CRM Systems Be Extended?

 Here are some of the vendors that allow for an individual customer to add custom tables to their CRM database instance: